 Doing a little research before you buy your laptop can mean hundreds of extra dollars in your pocket.

-Being smart with your money starts when you're a student
+Build good money habits when you're a student

 Overall, the name of the game is comparison shopping.
 Before you make any choices with your money, know all your options and all the pluses and minuses before making any commitments.